 - Paid medical leave which provides employees with paid time off for their own serious illness, injury or other qualifying event.

-PFML is different from paid sick leave, which is 100% employer funded, usually earned/accrued and considered shorter term (for example, when you’re out with a cold).
-PFML is also different from Family Medical Leave (FML), which requires businesses with at least 50 employees to provide unpaid leave for family and medical leave reasons that are similar to PFML.
+Paid family and medical leave is different from paid sick leave, which is 100% employer funded, usually earned/accrued and considered shorter term (for example, when you’re out with a cold).
+Paid family and medical leave is also different from Family and Medical Leave (FML), which requires businesses with at least 50 employees to provide unpaid leave for family and medical leave reasons that are similar to paid family medical leave.

-Fourteen states, plus the Washington D.C., currently offer or will offer PFML.
-Included in this list are California, Colorado, Connecticut, Delaware, the District of Columbia, Hawaii, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island and Washington.
+Fifteen states, plus Washington, D.C., currently offer or will offer paid family and medical leave.
+Included in this list are California, Colorado, Connecticut, Delaware, Hawaii, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, Vermont, Washington and Washington, D.C.,

 California